All Products

 Important

-Before you delete a catalog, you must delete all tables from the default database and all other user-created databases within the catalog.
+Before you delete a catalog, delete all tables from the default database and all other user-created databases within the catalog.

-1. On the Catalog list, click Delete in the Actions column.
+1. On the Catalogs page, find the target catalog and click Delete in the Actions column.

 2. In the dialog box, click OK.